-Any loans made before 31 October 2004, that have not become regulated as regulated mortgage contracts, should be reported as non-regulated loans in the various parts of the MLAR.-otherwise satisfy the specific requirements of a regulated mortgage contract, should be reported as non-regulated loans in the various parts of the MLAR (since only those loans advanced after this date are required to be treated as a regulated mortgage contract for the purposes of MLAR reporting).
+Any loans made before 31 October 2004, that have not become regulated as regulated mortgage contracts, should be reported as non-regulated loans in the various parts of the MLAR.

-This reporting basis for loans made before 31 October 2004 should continue until such time, if ever, that a subsequent transaction on the loan causes it to be formally treated as a regulated contract.
+This reporting basis for loans should continue until such time, if ever, that a subsequent transaction on the loan causes it to be formally treated as a regulated contract.